emin63/pyempt/README.md

 If you want to fork pyempt, you may find the following useful:

   1. The `README.md` file is the main file.
 Generate the rst version via something like `pandoc README.md -t rst > README.rst`
-  2. Upload to pypi via something like `rm -f dist/* && python3 setup.py sdist && twine upload dist/*`
+  2. Upload to pypi via something like `make pypi` provided you have your `~/.pypirc` setup correctly.